GouthamKatta/crypto-pricing-prediction/README.md

 ## License
 You can use this however you want, just keep my name on it, and don’t sue me if it blows up.
+  # Adds an empty line at the end